retentioneering/retentioneering-tools/docs/source/clustering.rst

 This notebook can be found
 `here <https://github.com/retentioneering/retentioneering-tools/blob/fix_normalization_funcs/examples/clusters_tutorial.ipynb>`__.

-We will use sample user dataset to illustrate how behavior clustering works.
-Let's first import retentioneering, import sample dataset and update config:
+We will use sample user activity dataset to illustrate how behavior clustering works.
+Let's first import retentioneering, import sample dataset and update config to set used column names:

 .. code:: ipython3